 - At any time during a test session, a Test Administrator may repeat a portion of the Test Administrator Manual script if necessary for clarification. - However, Test Administrators must not assist a student during testing or alter or interfere with a student's response in any way that would impact his/her answers.
-Examples of unauthorized assistance include, but are not limited to: - Providing answers to a student - Indicating that a student has answered a question incorrectly or left a question blank - Defining words or providing synonyms - Spelling words - Influencing a student's responses by offering verbal or non-verbal hints, clues, or cues - Altering, explaining, simplifying, or paraphrasing any test question, reading passage, writing prompt, or multiple-choice answer option - Suggesting that a student write more on a question, check his or her work, or review or reconsider a response to a question - 6.
-Follow proper test security procedures for providing accessibility features or accommodations. - Ensure that students are only provided accommodations that are listed specifically for use during PARCC testing in an approved IEP or a 504 plan, and an EL plan (if your state requires the use of a plan for EL students). - Follow guidelines on proper administration of accommodations as prescribed in the PARCC Accessibility Features and Accommodations (AF&A) Manual.
+Examples of unauthorized assistance include, but are not limited to: - Providing answers to a student - Indicating that a student has answered a question incorrectly or left a question blank - Defining words or providing synonyms - Spelling words - Influencing a student's responses by offering verbal or non-verbal hints, clues, or cues - Altering, explaining, simplifying, or paraphrasing any test question, reading passage, writing prompt, or multiple-choice answer option - Suggesting that a student write more on a question, check his or her work, or review or reconsider a response to a question

+6. Follow proper test security procedures for providing accessibility features or accommodations.

+- Ensure that students are only provided accommodations that are listed specifically for use during IAR testing in an approved IEP or a 504 plan, and an EL plan if required for EL students. - Follow guidelines on proper administration of accommodations as prescribed in the Accessibility Features and Accommodations (AF&A) Manual.